 Gender Action's vision is a World Bank and other IFIs with mandatory gender policies and strategies that are implemented to increase women's economic empowerment opportunities and eliminate their human rights violations.

-Over a trillion dollars of IFI investments made over the last 60 years have done too little to reduce poverty especially that of poor women and girls.
-Despite massive IFI investments in developing countries, per capita income has declined by over 50 percent in many African countries, studies claim that females constitute over 70 percent of the world's poor, and poverty continues to feminize.
+• Over a trillion dollars of IFI investments made over the last 60 years have done too little to reduce poverty especially that of poor women and girls.

 Gender Action's agenda is inspired by the need to implement international conventions including the Beijing Platform for Action formulated at the 1995 Fourth International Conference on Women held in Beijing and the United Nations Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW).
 About 170 countries have ratified CEDAW, but few have implemented this "Bill of Rights for Women" guaranteeing gender equality and an end to violence and other forms of discrimination against women.
 Gender Action is working to ensure that large IFI investments in developing and transition countries do more to promote these international conventions.